12 Months To A Full Memoir or Essay Collection: A Generative Workshop with Chloe Caldwell, Starts January 24th, 2023

 During the workshop phase, each student will receive two peer workshops of their manuscript using the Critical Response Process and will meet with the instructor twice individually to discuss their work-in-progress.

 3. The Literary World (5 sessions: November 21 — December 19th) Marketplace and submitting (December 5th — January 23rd, 2024)

 The final two months of the course will be devoted to professionalization.
 Agents, editors, and published authors will join the class to talk about their experiences in the literary world.
 This will be an opportunity for writers to speak openly about their expectations and aims for their careers with established literary professionals.
 Each student will meet once more with Chloe to create concrete goals and recommendations tailored uniquely for them.

-While this course cannot guarantee publication of your manuscript, all writers should leave the course with a completed first novel draft and a greater understanding of how to build a literary career.
+While this course cannot guarantee the publication of your manuscript, all writers should leave the course with a completed first draft of their manuscript and a greater understanding of how to build a literary career.

 What you will receive:

 - A finished book to submit to contests, editors, and agents

 - Access to ask questions to guest authors, editors, and agents

 - Five 45 minute 1:1 sessions with Chloe